FormalSnake/Formalsurf/README.md

 The intention of this browser is to only implement basic browser features that I truly need, which means I do not want this to become a configuration hell.

 ## Roadmap
-- [-] Tabs with proper management (drag and drop is not implemented yet)
+- [x] Tabs with proper management (drag and drop is not implemented yet)
 - [x] Bookmarks (pinning tabs)
 - [ ] Downloads
 - [ ] History